The equivalence of lattice and Heegaard Floer homology: Simplifying the pairing theorem

-Since $\ve{\cK}$ is an algebra, we may consider the category of finitely generated type-$D$ modules over $\ve{\cK}$, equipped with $\bF$-vector space bases in each idempotent.
+Since $\ve{\cK}$ is an algebra, we may consider the category of finitely generated type-$D$ modules over $\ve{\cK}$.
 We write $\MOD^{\ve{\cK}}_{\fg}$ for this category.
-These are ordinary type-$D$ modules over $\ve{\cK}$, which have underlying vector spaces which are finitely generated over $\bF$.
+These are ordinary type-$D$ modules over $\ve{\cK}$ (i.e. not equipped with a topology), which have underlying vector spaces which are finitely generated over $\bF$.
 Morphisms in this category are ordinary type-$D$ morphisms, i.e. maps $f^1\colon \cX\to \cY\otimes \ve{\cK}$.
-This is in contrast to the category of Alexander cobounded modules, where morphisms are Cauchy sequences of maps.

-There is a related category, $\MOD^{\cK}_{\fg,\fra}$, which is the set of Alexander cobounded type-$D$ modules over $\cK$, which are finitely generated over $\bF$.
+There is a related category, $\MOD^{\cK}_{\fg,\fra}$, which is the set of type-$D$ Alexander modules over $\cK$, which are finitely generated over $\bF$.